raphaelzaneti/digitalmill-pcf/daysCounter/README.md

 #### Warning days qty
 This property defines the number of days to display the warning message label.
 For countdowns, the warning days must be **greater than the danger days**, while for count-ups, it must be **less than the danger days**.

-For example, if you’re tracking a project delivery deadline and want to flag it when there are 10 days left until delivery:

-[SAMPLE OF WARNING LABEL WITHIN 10 DAYS TO DELIVERY DATE]

 The input for this property must be a whole positive number, with a default value of zero.
 Negative values will automatically be converted to positive.

 #### Warning label color